-How To Get A Tourist Visa For Dominican Republic With Your Philippines Passport
+How To Get A Dominican Republic Visa With Your Philippines Passport [Tourist Visa Guide for The Dominican Republic]

 We’ve been based in the Dominican Republic for 7 months now.
 It wasn’t initially planned as we were just sailing around the Caribbean until we arrived in Bahia de Luperon.
 We met a sailing community here and found out that apparently, this is an ideal country to serve as shelter for the hurricane season due to its shape and location, not to mention the cheap labor costs to make sure the boat is ready for the next sailing season.